How to Repair Golf Clubs

 Difficulty: Moderately Easy

-Replace the shafts.
 Maybe your old clubs have shafts that have "gone dead," and they need to be replaced.
 Or you have read about new shafts that contribute to greater distance or are more forgiving.
 Regardless, they are easy to replace.

 If your new shafts are made of steel, rough up the tips with sandpaper, and clean and roughen up the hosel of the clubhead with a wire drill bit.
 If your new shafts are made of graphite, first remove the outer coating at the tip with a sander before using the sandpaper.

-Not only are there numerous clubheads available for conventional irons and metal woods, there are also clubheads for hybrid clubs, as well as wedges of various degrees.
+Not only are there numerous club heads available for conventional irons and woods, but there are also club heads for hybrid clubs, as well as wedges of various degrees.

 If you are comfortable with the length of your clubs, simply measure each shaft from about ½ inch below the hosel's opening to the butt end of the shaft, and then cut the corresponding new shaft to that length with a hacksaw.

 Wrap the shafts with double-sided tape where the grips will be placed, and then soak the tape well with grip solvent.
 Next, pour a little of the solvent into the insides of the grips and swirl it around to completely cover the interiors.